Visual Studio Code Extension - Vibrancy Continued

 Press F1 or ⌘+Shift+P and activate command "Disable Vibrancy", then restart Visual Studio Code.

-Effect doesn't work for terminal?
+Effect doesn't work correctly in VSCode terminal?

 Check your settings.
-You should change the renderer type of the terminal to dom.
+You should change the renderer type of the terminal to dom

 "terminal.integrated.gpuAcceleration": "off"